pm2877/snooZe/README.md

 # snooZe: e-mail reminder service

-This repo contains the client code for `www.snoozeus.com`.
-The web app is in beta version.
+This repo contains the client code for www.snoozeus.com.
+Note that the web app is in beta version.